trailofbits/ceo/README.md

 * It fails to start.
 * It produces no additional test cases.
 * It produces additional test cases.
-* It finds a crash.
+* It finds a valuable test case (e.g, a crash).

-CEO aims to predict which techinque (and parameters) we should use in which test case as it is illustrated in this overview diagram:
+CEO aims to predict the techinque (and parameters) we should use in a test case to obtain the desire result.
+It is illustrated in this overview diagram:

 ![overview](https://github.com/trailofbits/ceo/blob/master/docs/discovery-overview.png)